hakancangunerli/gsu_code/README.md

 ```

 ## Acknowledgements
-Note: this is not 100% my code, I took a lot of advice from all over the place. also, a legend named Preetham has also helped me a lot during the semesters I've had at GSU.
+Note: this is not 100% my code, I took a lot of advice from all over the place. also, a smart guy named [@preethampython101](https://www.github.com/preethampython101)  has also helped me a lot during the semesters I've had at GSU.
 All thanks go to him.